-Trustees and skills advisors are vital for their expertise and knowledge within specific skills sets.
-QEST is most grateful to all our trustees and skills advisors for their support, particularly for the many hours that they give to marking applications and interviewing new scholars and apprentices.
-Our ambassadors help us spread the word about QEST, advocating our work to different audiences.
+QEST’s Trustees and Skills Advisors are vital for their expertise and knowledge within specific skills sets and industries.
+Our Ambassadors help us spread the word about QEST, advocating our work to different audiences.

 Scott Simpson began his career at the British brand Bamford & Sons designing and developing men’s accessory collections as well as sourcing lifestyle gifts for their stores.
 Having worked closely with George Bamford and Lady Bamford, he moved on to work for another style icon, Vivienne Westwood, as Head of Product Accessories with responsibility for their women’s and men’s bag and shoe collections.
 He also worked on special projects, which included collaborations with British brands such as The Cambridge Satchel Company, Grenson, Joseph Cheaney and Globe Trotter.
 Scott is the founder and Director of the gift website, The Gift Atelier, which sells luxury goods with a specific focus on the best of British design and make.

 More recently, Scott co-curated ‘A Celebration Of British Design, Craftsmanship, Engineering & Innovation’ exhibition with Lord Linley.
 The idea for the exhibition grew from David Linley’s desire to encourage an appreciation of ‘making’, not only in terms of traditional craftsmen but also the modern day innovators and engineers who are artists and craftsmen in their own right.